Last updated May 15, 2024

 Part 2: Call a Bitbucket API

 This page introduces the Forge Javascript APIs.
-Using the @forge/api package, you'll learn how to make REST calls to an authenticated Bitbucket endpoint.
+Using the @forge/api and @forge/bridge package, you'll learn how to make REST calls to an authenticated Bitbucket endpoint from the backend and frontend of your app.

 This is part 2 of 3 in this tutorial.
 Complete Part 1: Build a Bitbucket hello world app before working on this page.

-In this section, you'll modify your app to call the Bitbucket REST API.
+In this section, you'll modify your app to call the Bitbucket REST API from your app's backend.
 Using the Product Fetch API from the @forge/api package, you'll get the repository metadata and print the repository's full name to the console.

-The @forge/api package simplifies HTTP operations and contains other Forge APIs such as the Storage and Properties APIs.
+The @forge/api package simplifies HTTP operations and contains other Forge APIs such as the Storage API.
 For this tutorial, you’ll also use the context of a custom UI resolver to get context information about the page the app is on.

 1